mootools/mootools-core/Docs/Plugins/Tips.md

 ### Note:

-- Tips requires an XHTML doctype.
+- Tips requires the page to be in [Standards Mode](http://hsivonen.iki.fi/doctype/).

 ### Implements: